martinboller/eramba-build/README.md

   Version 1.00
 #### 2021-11-07 - Create certificates for Apache
   Version 1.50 - Now with cert and cron adjusted
+#### 2021-11-12 - iptables firewall only allowing 22, 80 and 443
+  Version 2.00 - Firewall

+>**Important: Do NOT use the process below for production, as Vagrant leaves some unfortunate security artifacts behind.
+The install-eramba.sh alone can be used on a known secure installation of Debian 11, or you could remove Vagrant artifacts (the former is preferred)**

 ## Quick installation - If you just want to get on with it
 ### Packages required